colyseus/docs/docs/builtin-rooms/lobby.md

 # Built-in Lobby Room

 !!!
 Warning "Lobby room will change on Colyseus 1.0.0"
     The built-in lobby room currently relies on sending messages to notify clients about available rooms.
-When `@filter()` becomes stable, the LobbyRoom is going to use them instead.
+When `@filter()` becomes stable, the LobbyRoom is going to use the state instead.

 ## Server-side